-The isabelle logo tool creates instances of the generic Isabelle logo, for inclusion in PDFLATEX documents.
+The isabelle logo tool creates variants of the Isabelle logo, for inclusion in PDFLATEX documents.

+''' Usage: isabelle logo [OPTIONS] [NAME]

+Options are:

-Usage: isabelle logo [OPTIONS] [XYZ] Create instance XYZ of the Isabelle logo (PDF).
-Options are: -o FILE alternative output file (default "isabelle\xyx.pdf") -q quiet mode
+-o FILE alternative output file

+-q quiet mode

+Create variant NAME of the Isabelle logo as "isabelle_name.pdf". '''

-Option -o specifies an alternative output file: the default is isabelle\xyz.pdf (in lower-case).
+Option -o provides an alternative output file, instead of the default in the current directory: isabelle_name.pdf with the lower-case version of the given name.